 - Place several dry bath towels in dryer to act as a buffer.

-Use Air Tumble Cycle if rubber or foam rubber materials are part of shoe. - 2.
-Remove when damp dry.
+Use Air Tumble Cycle if rubbe - Use Air Tumble Cycle if rubber or foam rubber materials are part of shoe. - Remove when damp dry.
 Allow shoes to finish drying out of the dryer.